leod/hncynic/README.md

 training data from other domains, such as Reddit comments or Wikipedia articles.

-Another idea would be to start from a pre-trained model such as [BERT](https://github.com/google-research/bert.git) and continue training them on the comment prediction task.
+Another idea would be to start from a pre-trained model such as [BERT](https://github.com/google-research/bert.git) and continue training from there on the comment prediction task.